safakkbilici/Academic-Paper-Title-Recommendation/T5/README.md

         ['Sensor networks: The novel concepts and perspectives', 'Sensor Networks: Convergence and Applications',
          'The Applied Field Theory Theory of Sensor Networks for e+ e- to Sensing Networks']]

-You can find other examples in ./T5 directory (in the README.md).

 ### Checkpoints